sbullocks/homework-challenge-11/README.md

   My GitHub username is: sbullocks

   ## Email
-  You can contact me at my email: sbullocks@gmail.com
+  You can email me at sbullocks@gmail.com